tonomoshia/tonomoshia/100DaysofWesBos.md

 	- [Studio in 5.7][39] about goal setting and having the right mindset.
 - Attend Zoom meetup about the [LaunchCode][27] beta [JavaScript Curriculum][30] after work before my little one gets home from Daddy's house.

+**Actual:**

+- Started [CSS Grid][6] at lunch.
+Videos 1-4.
+Setting up NPM, browser-sync, making sure I have emmet to make life easier, making sure I'm using FIrefox Developer browser for all the CSS Grid Dev Tools goodies.
+Then a little bit of CSS Grid Funadamentals.
+Using the #GriddyUp hastag to find other who have done/are doing this course.
+And there are a few, even now.
+(This course was made years ago.)
+- Read a [post on twitter][40] about suggested order of learning for front-end developers.
+I was flummoxed to see he put CSS Grid before Flexbox and kept reading down the thread to see that I wasn't alone.
+You won't understand CSS Grid if you haven't done Flexbox first.
+This is borne out in the videos when Wes mentions Flexbox and links what you did in Flexbox to how you do it in CSS Grid.
+Baby steps.
+(Good post on the [difference between FlexBox and CSSGrid][43].
+One big sad difference pointed out by [Hashim Warren][44]: "The main difference for me is Flexbox works everywhere and Grid doesn’t."
+- Also [Emmet is the jam][41]!
+Here's a nice writeup on [8 Emmet Tips You Might Now Know][42].
+- Checked out [CSS Grid Generator][45] built by [Sarah Edo][46].
+Better to use after learning so I don't shortchange myself on the knowledge.
+Awesome tool.
+Another one, [LayoutIt][47] works a little differently.
+- Attended Zoom meetup about the [LaunchCode][27] beta [JavaScript Curriculum][30] after work

 <hr>
 Hi from [tonomoshia](https://twitter.com/tonomoshia).<br>(c) 2020 [Elizabeth Reiher](https://elizabethreiher.com)

 [1]: http://masteringmarkdown.com/
 [2]: https://learnnode.com/